-In the introduction to this series I laid the ground work as to what fellowship is in the context of Acts 2:42.
-To briefly recap, it involves “sharing, giving, and having communion with one another, actively participating in each other’s lives, praying for one another, persevering in doctrine, and evangelizing while being in unity together underneath the banner of the gospel” (see article entitled “Fellowship”) Is this something we can participate in with unbelievers?
-Some would say that we can pray, and share, give, and participate in one another’s lives.
+In the introduction to this series I laid the groundwork as to what fellowship is in the context of Acts 2:42.
+To briefly recap, it involves “sharing, giving, and having communion with one another, actively participating in each other’s lives, praying for one another, persevering in doctrine, and evangelizing while being in unity together underneath the banner of the gospel” (see the article entitled “Fellowship”) Is this something we can participate in with unbelievers?
+Some would say that we can pray, and share, give and participate in one another’s lives.
 And I have no problem with Christians doing so.
-However, in understanding that koinōnia is a mutual exchange between professing believers underneath the foundation of Christ and His salvation, we will soon discover that, oftentimes, what we deem as “fellowship” among unbelievers is a one way street.
-Sadly enough, there are many professing Christians whose behavior is marked by the same
+However, in understanding that koinōnia is a mutual exchange between professing believers underneath the foundation of Christ and His salvation, we will soon discover that, oftentimes, what we deem as “fellowship” among unbelievers is a one-way street.
+Sadly enough, there are many professing Christians whose behavior is marked by the same pattern.

 match their orthodoxy, thus why we often feel alone even though we are surrounded by so many professing Christians.
 Conclusion: Sometimes our fellowship is stifled by sin, other times it is simply because some professing Christians are not truly born again.

 If you have felt alone lately and aren’t sure why?
 Lord willing you have a church or network of believers that will pray for you, share with you, and participate with you in the common salvation that we profess in Christ.
 If not, pray that the LORD will give you friends.
 He is faithful to provide.
 Also, If you know someone who may not be experiencing fellowship, and desires it, make the effort to reach out by setting aside yourself.
 Often, the prominent reason why we do not have fellowship with others is because of our own selfishness, self-pity, and pride.
 Let’s continue to have fellowship in Christ and with one another in the bond of peace and love for the brethren.